wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 Used to detection of certain entities.

-- `isDangerZone`: test danger zone entities.
+- `isEntityType(expectedEntityTypes)`: test given entity types.
+Some entity types are pre-defined by `Entity` object.
   - `isVortex`: test vortex entities.

 ### Stirring subroutines.